Chart Color Schemes

 Moonta Bay is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Moonta Bay's cultural diversity was found to be below average, with 87.8% of its population born in Australia, 91.0% being citizens, and 97.4% speaking English only at home.
-The predominant religion in Moonta Bay is Christianity, accounting for 49.4% of the population, compared to 48.3% across the Rest of SA.
-The top three represented ancestry groups are English (35.3%), Australian (31.6%), and German (7.4%).
+The predominant religion in Moonta Bay is Christianity, which accounts for 49.4% of the population, compared to 48.3% across Rest of SA.
+In terms of ancestry, the top three groups represented are English (35.3%), Australian (31.6%), and German (7.4%).

 Frequently Asked Questions - Diversity